-While some operations are more common than others and there is no standard definition for what makes a high-volume colon and rectal surgeon, you can do your research to find out if a surgeon has a lot of experience in the procedure that you need them for.
-The Digestive Institute is considered a high-volume center in the greater Tampa area for colon and rectal procedures, and Dr. Massarotti and her colleague Dr. Chudzinski each perform hundreds of these operations each year.
+While some operations are more common than others, and there is no standard definition for what makes a high-volume colon and rectal surgeon, you can do your research to find out if a surgeon has a lot of experience in the procedure that you need them for.
+The Digestive Institute is considered a high-volume center in the greater Tampa area for colon and rectal procedures; Dr. Chudzinski performs hundreds of these operations each year.

 Are they supported by the right team?

 You should consider if the surgeon is alone in their clinic or if they have partners.
 If the operation you need is especially complex, your colon and rectal surgeon might need to draw upon the experience and advice of specialty nurses, physician extenders and other subspecialty surgeons — after all, two heads are better than one.

 Colon and rectal surgery take a team of nurses, PAs (physician assistants) and fellows.
 There should be other knowledgeable caregivers who can respond when a patient calls with an immediate concern while the surgeon is in the operating room with another patient.

 It’s important that you trust and have a good rapport with your surgeon.
 Surgeons are not just technicians.
 You want to find someone who sees you as a whole person and takes your lifestyle and concerns into account when proposing a surgical solution.
 You want to have a surgeon with whom you feel comfortable discussing all of your surgical concerns.